Patricia Piccinini: Style and themes

-Responses
+Critical reception

+Art historian and critic Sasha Grishin, who taught Piccanin at ANU, says "There's a deeply intellectual aspect to her work", and that she is "probably Australia's most prominent artist today, a major figure on the world stage" (as reported in 2021).

 Australian art critic John McDonald gives two reasons for disliking Piccinini's body of work: her method of employing artisans to create her designs: "The problem with this method is that the artist's role becomes that of a factory manager." and her engagement with issues such as cross-species relationships: "Given the current state of the planet, in which political leaders are allowing the most blatant forms of racism and ethnic tension to become normalised, Piccinini's interspecies fantasies seem horribly far-fetched."

 Screen studies professor and animal ethicist Barbara Creed says Piccinini's work is loving and heals wounds of divisions: "In profound ways, Piccinini's artistic practice calls to the spectator to consider a new way of being, a new form of opening out an embracing difference, through new ways of looking ... that encourages us to look alongside and with her creations while reminding us we are all animals."

-In the May 2017, Artforum featured Piccinini; professor of contemporary art Charles Green commented on Piccinini’s style of hyperrealism.
+In May 2017, Artforum featured Piccinini, in which professor of contemporary art Charles Green commented on Piccinini's style of hyperrealism.
 In his review, Green acknowledged the “unfashionable” hyper-real style associated with the late 60s and commended Piccinini for putting her own spin on it.
 Green reasoned that by creating an intriguing narrative Piccinini was able to make hyperrealism appealing to the general audience.